MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/plan.md

 ## Plan for responsible AI

 Organizations should plan for responsible AI by implementing practices that promote ethical, secure, and reliable AI use.
-This approach is crucial because it ensures that AI applications align with organizational values and regulatory requirements, protecting users, minimizing risks, and building trust in AI systems.
+This approach ensures that AI applications align with organizational values and regulatory requirements, protecting users, minimizing risks, and building trust in AI systems.

 - *Use responsible-AI planning tools.* Microsoft has resources to align AI adoption to responsible AI principles.
 For more information, see the [AI impact assessment template](https://www.microsoft.com/ai/tools-practices), the [Human-AI eXperience Toolkit](https://www.microsoft.com/research/project/hax-toolkit/), and the [Responsible AI Maturity Model](https://www.microsoft.com/research/publication/responsible-ai-maturity-model/).
 Plan to review your AI workloads throughout development and regularly after deployment.
 The frequency of the review depends on your use case and AI use.